CAR Newsletter - November 2022

-This is a reprint of our article from October to serve as a reminder for the remaining November holidays.
+This is a partial reprint from October as a reminder for the remaining November holidays.

-When planning your work for November, remember Veterans Day is Thursday, Nov.
-11. Thanksgiving is recognized on Thursday, Nov.
-25, and Friday, Nov.
-26, is also a state holiday.
-November biweekly payroll for state agencies (B or C biweekly schedules) will be paid on Friday, Nov.
-5, and Friday, Nov.
-19. November monthly payrolls will be paid on the last working day of the month, Tuesday, Nov.
+The Thanksgiving holiday is recognized on Thursday and Friday, Nov.
+24-25.
+The remaining November biweekly payroll for state agencies on biweekly schedules will be paid on Friday, Nov.
+18. November monthly payrolls will be paid on the last working day of the month, Wednesday, Nov.
 30.

-With these dates in mind, agency staff should plan their work accordingly for the following deadlines:
+With these dates in mind, agency staff should plan their work accordingly for the remaining deadlines:

-Supplemental: PeopleSoft supplemental payrolls are set to pay on Friday, Nov.
-12. Agencies should have these payrolls processed and paperwork forwarded to OMES by Thursday, Nov.
-4.
+BIWEEKLY: The next biweekly pay date will be Friday, Nov.
+18. Agencies should have these payrolls processed and paperwork forwarded to OMES by Thursday, Nov.
+10.

-Biweekly: The next biweekly pay date for B and C biweekly schedule agencies will be Friday, Nov.
-19. Agencies should have these payrolls processed and paperwork forwarded to OMES by Friday, Nov.
-12. For the Friday, Dec.
-3, biweekly pay date, agencies should have these payrolls processed and paperwork forwarded to OMES by Wednesday, Nov.
-24.
+For the Friday, Dec.
+2, biweekly pay date, agencies should have these payrolls processed and paperwork forwarded to OMES by Wednesday, Nov.
+23.

-Monthly: Monthly payrolls will be set to pay on Tuesday, Nov.
-30. Agencies should have these payrolls processed and paperwork forwarded to OMES by Friday, Nov.
-19.
+MONTHLY: Monthly payrolls will be set to pay on Wednesday, Nov.
+30. Agencies should have these payrolls processed and paperwork forwarded to OMES by Monday, Nov.
+21.